jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks/info folder/info.md

 flynn (no profile created yet) - Coming Soon???

-<h1>BREAKING NEWS! we will slow our production down hugely in 2023 due to one of our contributers leaving the project
+<h1>BREAKING NEWS! flynn will get a github profile on monday!